CityofPittsburgh/365-api/TOKEN.md

 }
 ```

+Copy the refresh token to a safe place.
 This token is good for 6 months.

 ## Step 5: Update environment variables on server, and in dev